Mutual Defense Treaty (United States–Philippines): Specifics

 The overall accord contains eight articles and dictates that both nations would support each other if either the Philippines or the United States were to be attacked by an external party.

-As stated in Article I of the treaty, each party is to settle international disputes in a peaceful manner so that the international peace is not threatened, and to refrain from the threat of the use of force in any manner that is inconsistent with the purpose of the United Nations.
+As stated in Article I of the treaty, each party is to settle international disputes in a peaceful manner so that international peace is not threatened, and to refrain from the threat of the use of force in any manner that is inconsistent with the purpose of the United Nations.
 Article II states that each party either separately or jointly through mutual aid may acquire, develop and maintain their capacity to resist armed attack.
 Article III states that from time to time the parties will consult one another through the use of their secretaries of state, foreign ministers or consuls in order to determine the appropriate measures of implementation.
 The parties will also consult one another when either party determines that their territorial integrity, political independence or national security is threatened by armed attack in the Pacific.
 Article IV states that an attack on either party will be acted upon in accordance with their constitutional processes and that any armed attack on either party will be brought to the attention of the United Nations for immediate action.
 Once the United Nations has issued such orders, all hostile actions between the signatories of this treaty and opposing parties will be terminated.

 Article V defines the meaning of attack and its purpose which includes all attacks by a hostile power will be held as an attack on a metropolitan area by both parties or on the island territories under its jurisdiction in the Pacific or on its armed forces, public vessels or aircraft in the Pacific.
 Article VI states that this treaty does not affect, impede, or shall not be interpreted as affecting the rights and obligations of the parties under the Charter of the United Nations.
 Article VII states that the treaty shall be ratified in accordance with the constitutional processes set delineated by the Constitution of the United States and the Constitution of the Philippines.
 Lastly, Article VIII stipulates that the treaty terms are indefinite until one or both parties wish to terminate the agreement.
-If the agreement is to be terminated, either party must give one year advance notice.
+If the agreement is to be terminated, either party must give one-year advance notice.